Federico Forneris - Associate Professor

 - 1992-1997: High school diploma in Accountancy, Istituto Tecnico Commerciale E. Tesauro, Fossano, Italy

-My principal research interest is the elucidation of the intricate mechanisms of protein-protein interaction and signaling.
+The common theme of the active research projects of my lab is the elucidation of the intricate mechanisms of extracellular protein-protein interaction and signaling.
 The various

 processes that fall under the description of "molecular recognition" (ranging from transient inter-molecular interactions, conformational changes,